Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Discussion

-Through approximations of the PEPITA learning rule, we demonstrate that the updates can be written in a version which is local both in time and in space.
-Both time locality and the Hebbian formulation are relevant to the biological plausibility of PEPITA: to learn, each synapse needs no information about the past activity, or about the state of other synapses.
-This is believed to be the case for biological networks \cite{Sjstrm2001RateTA,Caporale2008,markram2011}, so that much contemporary literature in computational neuroscience is dedicated to finding local, bio-plausible learning algorithms \cite{richards2019deep,Lillicrap2020}.
-Locality in time, moreover, would be especially important in the perspective of an implementation on an analog neuromorphic chip, where storing data in memory is difficult and online learning is desirable \cite{mitra2008real,demirag2021,Khacef2022}.
+In the quest for biologically inspired learning mechanisms, two of the long-standing challenges include providing a theoretical ground to understand the dynamics of the training algorithms and scaling their application to complex networks and datasets.
+The FF algorithm \citep{Hinton2022FF} and the PEPITA algorithm \citep{Dellaferrera_PEPITA} are ``forward-only'' algorithms that train neural networks with local information, without weight transport, without freezing the network’s activity, and without backward locking.

-Focusing on PEPITA, we show that its update rule can be approximated by an FA-like algorithm, where the error is propagated to the input layer via the project matrix $F$ ``adapted'' through the forward synaptic matrix.
-We perform a theoretical characterization of the generalization dynamics that provides intuition on the alignment mechanisms.
-This offers novel theoretical insight into the family of forward-only learning algorithms and links together PEPITA, Forward-Forward, and Feedback Alignment.
-In the future, we envision that further research could build a unified theoretical framework for these and other forward-only algorithms, leading to higher accuracy, network depth, and biological plausibility.
+First, we show that PEPITA can be approximated by an FA-like algorithm, where the error is propagated to the input layer via the project matrix $F$ ``adapted'' through the forward synaptic matrix.
+By performing a theoretical characterization of the generalization dynamics, we provide intuition on the alignment mechanisms, offering novel theoretical insights into the family of forward-only algorithms.
+We then test two standard techniques to improve the performance of PEPITA, i.e. weight decay, and activation normalization.
+Moreover, in line with our theoretical findings that highlight the importance of the alignment of the feedback and feedforward weights, we test PEPITA in combination with a version of WM tailored to PEPITA.
+By aligning the feedback weights to the feedforward weights, WM significantly improves the classification accuracy on both the CIFAR-10 and CIFAR-100 datasets.
+Finally, we propose \textit{PEPITA-hebbian}, a version of PEPITA in which the update contains a sum of Hebbian and anti-Hebbian terms.
+We compare \textit{PEPITA-hebbian} to FF, highlighting the similarities between the two algorithms.
+While FF uses externally generated negative samples for the second forward pass, \citet{Hinton2022FF} himself suggests the possibility that the negative data may be predicted by the neural net using top-down connections.
+We show that, when choosing the goodness as the negative sum of the squared activities, \textit{PEPITA-hebbian} is precisely an example of this possibility.
+This avoids the biologically unrealistic requirement of corrupting the images entailed by FF and is compatible with biological mechanisms of neuromodulation and thalamocortical projections \citep{Mazzoni,williams1992,clark2021credit,Kreiman2021}.
+Moroever, the separate feedback pathway can be linked to neuromodulatory signals that acts as \emph{plasticity-steering} effects \citep{roelfsema2018control}, necessary for PEPITA-TL to distinguish between the two forward passes.
+We envision that further research could build a unified theoretical framework for these and other forward-only algorithms, leading to higher accuracy, network depth, and biological plausibility.